Building a Simple & Affordable Website

 First Portfolio Site

-Around 2010, I wanted to create a portfolio site to showcase my college class work and help get a job.
+Around 2010, I wanted to create a portfolio site to showcase my college class work and help with finding a job.
 I decided I’d like to try some sort of framework to make development more organized and easier.

 If you’re searching for website frameworks, you’ll probably find WordPress right away.
 It’s a ubiquitous framework that’s used by a ton of websites.
 It’s feature-rich, popular, and flush with plugins and add-ons.
 It seemed to be exactly what I needed!